sahilgupta28/uptime-checker/README.md

 Then there are options for register with Uptime.
 - Add some user details (Like name, email, password) and create an account.
 - You can directly register with Github.

+### Can we use any social login/register?
+Yes, We have integrated Github login/register.
+So, You can login login/register via Github.